microsoft/ContosoTraders/docs/Inventory-power-app-deployment-guide.md

 <h2>Pre-Requisite</h2>
 You will need the following before we start the deploymment

 1. You need to have ContosoTraders App deployed in your Azure Subscription.
-If you didnt deployed it, please refer the [link](../docs/App-Deployment-Guide.md).
+If you have not deployed it yet, please refer the [documentation](../docs/App-Deployment-Guide.md).

 2. An account with global administrator rights on the M365 tenant.